Kent's Clearing guide for parents and carers

 Top tips for supporting your child

-Clearing moves at a fast pace, so being able to make a beeline for their preferred course will be key to your child’s Clearing success.
-Most universities will publish their course vacancies on 5 July 2023, giving your child plenty of time to research and decide which courses they like the look of.
-Encourage them to get into the nitty-gritty detail, such as module content, methods of assessment, graduate opportunities and sandwich years.
+Clearing moves at a fast pace, so being able to quickly apply for their preferred course will be key to your child’s Clearing success.
+Most universities will publish their course vacancies on 5 July 2024, giving your child plenty of time to research and decide which courses they like the look of.
+Encourage them to get into the details such as module content, methods of assessment, graduate opportunities and sandwich years.

 They should look at the student experience at each university too.
 What is the accommodation like?
 Are there opportunities for part-time work?
 Which societies do they like the sound of?